pwbs/cordova-plugin-geolocation/README.md

 ## PositionError

-The `PositionError` object is passed to the `geolocationError` callback function when an error occurs with navigator.geolocation.
+The `PositionError` object is passed to the `plopplopError` callback function when an error occurs with navigator.plopplop.

 ### Properties